kikuchiyo/device_connection_en/nonsdk/upstream/topological_mgmt/delete_topological.md

 # Delete Topological Relationships of Sub-devices

-An edge can publish a message to this topic to request EnOS Cloud to delete the topological relationship between the edge and a sub-device.
+An edge can publish a message to this topic to delete the topological relationship between the edge and a sub-device.

-After you delete the topological relationship of the sub-device from EnOS Cloud, the sub-device can no longer connect to the EnOS Cloud through the edge.
+After you delete the topological relationship of the sub-device, the sub-device can no longer connect to the EnOS Cloud through the edge.

 Upstream
-- Request TOPIC: /sys/{productKey}/{deviceKey}/thing/topo/delete
+- Request TOPIC: `/sys/{productKey}/{deviceKey}/thing/topo/delete`

-- Reply TOPIC: /sys/{productKey}/{deviceKey}/thing/topo/delete_reply
+- Reply TOPIC: `/sys/{productKey}/{deviceKey}/thing/topo/delete_reply`

 **Note:** The *productKey* and *deviceKey* in the TOPIC are the parameters of the edge.